 Reproduction and infertility Israel has a world-wide unique epidemiology and public health policy regarding reproduction in general and infertility treatments in particular.
-Lerner-Geva Prof. are scientific. taking а evidence based approach to evaluate these topics, including investigation of factors that predicts successful reproduction Prof. Lerner is at the School of Public Health, Sackler Faculty of Medicine, and Chair of the Department of Epidemiology and Preventive Medicine.
+Prof. Lerner-Geva are taking scientific. а evidence based approach to evaluate these topics, including investigation of predicts factors that successful reproduction Prof. Lerner is at the School of Public Health, Sackler Faculty of Medicine, and Chair of the Department of Epidemiology and Preventive Medicine.
 She is a board-certified physician in Epidemiology and Public Health with special emphasis on reproductive epidemiology.
 She is the director of the Women and Children's Health Research Unit at the Gertner Institute for Epidemiology and Health Policy Research (Ltd) and the founder and director of the National Registry for in vitro fertilization treatment cycles in Israel. and having healthy babies.
-She is carefully assessing on a national basis the short and long-term adverse outcomes of infertility treatments.
+She is carefully assessing on a national basis the short and long-term outcomes adverse of infertility treatments.
 These insights will lead to the development of safer and better procedures that are of great interest in the national, as well as the international arena.
+Dr. Uri Obolski